VR-Scott/matchaREADME/README.md

-# Camagru
+# Matcha
-Camagru is a small, Instagram-like website that allows users to take and share photo edits, written primarily in PHP.
+Matcha is a simple dating site that allows users to meet up with others based on their location, sexual preferences and interests.
-This project was an introduction to the fundamentals of web development, PHP, and other basic web development technologies.
+This project was an introduction to the fundamentals of advanced web development and other advanced web development technologies and concepts.

-## Requirements
+## Requirements (Needs Changing)
 - PHP
 - XAMPP
 - JavaScript

-## Installation and Setup
+## Installation and Setup(Needs changing)
 NOTE: This is for setting the project to run on Arch Linux Manjaro using Xampp.
 Follow your OS specific instructions for other platforms.
 - Install Xampp:
     ```